 The second point embodies the finding that the measured local gradients are largely constrained by the mesoscale atmospheric circulation over the mountain.
-This point emerged with the question after the reason for the distinct diurnal cycles in measured T and vapor pressure gradients, in combination with the well-timed availability of data from a high-695 resolution mesoscale atmospheric model study (Collier et al., 2018) covering the four-year measurement period.
+This point emerged with the question of the reason for the distinct diurnal cycles in measured T and vapor pressure gradients, in combination with the well-timed availability of data from a highresolution mesoscale atmospheric model study (Collier et al., 2018) covering the 4-year measurement period.
 The model output reliably shows the establishment of a thermally direct circulation over the mountain in response to diabatic surface cooling and heating, with downslope flow during night and upslope flow during the day.
-Such flow patterns are well known from other tropical mountains, and mountain valley flows in general, based on both observations and numerical modeling (e.g., Wang and Kirshbaum, 2015; Giovannini et al., 2017).
-On Kilimanjaro, warm-air advection begins with the onset of 700 solar insolation and is directed upslope until the late afternoon; since it intensifies with altitude, a continuous reduction of Tgradients in the summit zone is observed simultaneously.
-Moisture is also pumped upslope with the daytime circulation from the rainforest belt, yet the time window of water vapor increase in the summit zone is limited to roughly 9:00-13:00 LT and the rates are stronger at 5600 m than above.
-Regarding the precipitation decrease with elevation, the model corroborates the observations by showing that reduced CAPE on the southern slope, together with a strong decline in moist entropy and and the intensification of this process in the wet season.
-Further, the local sublimation on Kersten Glacier most likely initiates the measured onset of the vapor pressure gradient weakening right after 12:00 LT; this weakening begins later in the model's mesoscale circulation that does not resolve differential sublimation on the glacier.
-At the other side of the scale spectrum, diagnosis of the surface wind vectors in the model suggests that the very highest elevations on Kilimanjaro (including our upper measurement site) feel relatively little impact from the mesoscale circulation but more from the large-715 scale geostrophic flow.
-This complements previous studies that found a clear relationship between the AWS3 data from 5873 m and the surrounding free troposphere at 500 hPa (Mölg et al., 2009a, 2009b).
-All together, these findings reemphasize that Kilimanjaro is a fantastic site for the study of scale interactions in the climate system, and that the currently small glaciers possess little feedback potential for the atmospheric conditions over the high-elevation slopes.
-Both points reinforce the results of our modeling studies (e.g., Mölg et al., 2012).
+Such flow patterns are well known from other tropical mountains and mountain valley flows in general, based on both observations and numerical modeling (e.g., Wang and Kirshbaum, 2015; Giovannini et al., 2017).
+On Kilimanjaro, warm-air advection begins with the onset of solar insolation and is directed upslope until the late afternoon; since it intensifies with altitude, a continuous reduction of T gradients in the summit zone is observed simultaneously.
+Moisture is also pumped upslope with the daytime circulation from the rainforest belt, yet the time window of water vapor increase in the summit zone is limited to roughly 09:00-13:00 LT, and the rates are stronger at 5600 m than above.
+Regarding the precipitation decrease with elevation, the model corroborates the observations by showing that